scottmuc/scottmuc.github.com/source/_posts/2014-11-05-joining-soundcloud-and-moving-to-berlin.markdown

 After that I had a few more interviews more related to the role that they had envisioned I would fill and that would be a member of the [Continuous Delivery][continuous-delivery] team.
 When I heard that my reaction was on how that's a bit of an anti-pattern.
-After discussing it with them, I could see that the team they have formed aligns very much with I would do if I were asked to create a "Continuous Delivery" team so it was great to see a bit of a shared mindset.
+After discussing it with them, I could see the team that they have formed aligns very much with I would do if I were asked to create a "Continuous Delivery" team.
+It was great to see a bit of a shared mindset.

 [continuous-delivery]: http://continuousdelivery.com/